persts/DotDotGoose/README.md

 # DotDotGoose

 DotDotGoose is a free, open source tool to assist with manually counting objects in images.

 ![Screen Shot](doc/source/example.png)

-*Point data collected with DotDotGoose will be very valuable training and validation data for any future efforts with computer assisted counting*
+> [!TIP] Point data collected with DotDotGoose will be very valuable training and validation data for any future efforts with computer assisted counting

+## Manual

+The [complete user manual](./MANUAL.md) can be read here: [📖](./MANUAL.md)

-### Dependencies
+## Dependencies

 DotDotGoose is being developed on Ubuntu 22.04 with the following libraries:

 * PyQt6 (6.5.2)